kovidgoyal/kitty/docs/remote-control.rst

 .. code-block:: py

     def is_cmd_allowed(pcmd, window, from_socket, extra_data):
         cmd_name = pcmd['cmd']  # the name of the command
         cmd_payload = pcmd['payload']  # the arguments to the command
         # examine the cmd_name and cmd_payload and return True to allow
         # the command or False to disallow it.
 Return None to have no
         # effect on the command.

         # The command payload will vary from command to command, see
         # the rc protocol docs for details.
+Below is an example of
+        # restricting the launch command to allow only running the
+        # default shell.

+        if cmd_name != 'launch':
+            return None
+        if cmd_payload.get('args') or cmd_payload.get('env') or cmd_payload.get('copy_cmdline') or cmd_payload.get('copy_env'):
+            return False
+        # prints in this function go to the parent kitty process STDOUT
+        print('Allowing launch command:', cmd_payload)
+        return True

 .. _rc_mapping: